jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

 (Emphasis mine.)

 “Variant of OAuth 2.0” reeks of custom authentication schemes, which usually spells trouble.
 It turns out that while Pocket's authentication scheme is non-standard, it's actually closer to OAuth _1.0_ flow with “temporary credentials”.
-Minus all the requests signing characteristic for OAuth 1.0.
+Minus all the request signing characteristic for OAuth 1.0.

 ## Pocket authentication vs. OAuth 2.0 Authorization Code Flow